-- Open zero rating programmes which conform to what BEREC in these guidelines considers to be best practice as referred to in paragraph [42b-e] above are less likely to restrict end-user choice or undermine innovation on the internet than the zero-rating of single application or programmes that are not open. - Assessing limitations on end-users exercising their rights could be considered by taking into account actual and potential effects of commercial practices (e.g. zero-rating practices) in the light of the relevant market and its economic and legal context.
+- Open zero-rating programmes as referred to in paragraphs 42b-e above are less likely to restrict end-user choice or undermine innovation on the internet than the zero-rating of single application or programmes that are not open. - In line with paragraph 138 on article 4(1) (b) of the Regulation, end-users must be informed about which data-usage falls under the zero-rating and which does not. - Assessing limitations on end-users exercising their rights could be considered by taking into account actual and potential effects of commercial practices (e.g. zero-rating practices) in the light of the relevant market and its economic and legal context.
 In order to ascertain whether end-users' rights are likely to be harmed in the future, NRAs could take into account how the actual commercial practice affects the concrete possibilities for potential competitors to enter the relevant market.
 Assessing the commercial practices' effect on potential competition would reveal potential restrictions of end-users' choice and would contribute "to guarantee the continued functioning of the internet ecosystem as an engine of innovation" (recital 1).
 Such assessment should be supported by evidence or an analysis of the structure of the relevant market (e.g. barriers to entry).
 NRAs could build on practices from other areas of regulation, such as competition law.

-Article 3(3) first subparagraph
+Article 3(3) first subparagraph: equal treatment of traffic